Workshops & Career Development

 The Facilitator would be expected to create an informational workshop pertaining to the current workforce and needs of the unemployed or underemployed.
-Courses typically are 1 to 2 hours in duration and can take place on weekday hours, an evening, or a Saturday.
-Additionally, the Facilitator will develop activities for the workshop and handouts that can be emailed to participants with the meeting link 1 day prior to the workshop.
+Courses typically are one to two hours in duration and can take place during the day on weekdays, an evening or a Saturday.
+Additionally, the Facilitator will develop activities for the workshop and handouts that can be emailed to participants with the meeting link one day prior to the workshop.

-Time Commitment: Minimum workshop offering of once per month for 3 months.
-During this initial 3-month trial period, the Training Coordinator will offer ongoing feedback to include customer evaluation/survey comments.
+Time Commitment: Minimum workshop offering of once per month for three months.
+During this initial three-month trial period, the Training Coordinator will offer ongoing feedback to include customer evaluation/survey comments.

 Benefits: While volunteers receive no pay, other benefits include the satisfaction of making a difference in the lives of others and their career goals.
 Plus, the experience can be a ‘resume-booster’ for the volunteer.